 Remember when I said we’d come back to the cost of an in-house team?

 Hiring a full in-house marketing team to cover every service area you need to stay competitive in your market isn’t cheap.
 On top of the very basic costs of salary, taxes, and benefits, you need to factor in professional development and the subscriptions and tools needed for digital marketing.

 When you hire a marketing agency, you don’t have to carry the overhead of conferences, Adobe InDesign, MacBooks, and Clif Bars.

 9 Clouds client Julia Yoder said it best:

 “I don’t have the budget to hire 13 people to work for me, so that’s why I work with 9 Clouds.
 They’ve consistently shown that they’re able to provide me the data and the information that I need, as well as the skill set and expertise, where I don’t have the budget to go out and hire a huge staff of my own.”

 A marketing agency can certainly seem more expensive when you’re looking at it as a vendor.
 But if you consider its partnership as an employee (one with many heads and lots of knowledge), you see a much better ROI with an agency than with an in-house team.

 What Can An Agency Do For You?

-As you plan for your next year’s budget, take the time to consider what’s best for your marketing budget and how you can maximize the money your dealership has to go around.
+As you plan your budget, take the time to consider what’s best for your marketing and how you can maximize the money your dealership has to go around.